Products

 Navigating the Challenges of Embedded Finance

-Building a lending business is harder than it may look, and several crucial requirements must be met.
-Obviously, you need access to the capital you’ll lend, but getting that capital and making the economics work requires that you clear at least four major hurdles.
+Building a financing business is harder than it may look, and several crucial requirements must be met.
+Obviously, you need access to the capital, but getting that capital and making the economics work requires that you clear at least four major hurdles.

 You need a frictionless way to acquire quality customers at a low cost, and access to consistent, standardized data sets for risk underwriting.